-Graduates with a Bachelor of Arts or Bachelor of Science degree in Criminal Justice are prepared to take next steps for a career in law enforcement and allied fields.
+Graduates with a Bachelor of Arts degree in Criminal Justice are prepared to take next steps for a career in law enforcement and allied fields.
 The next step in law enforcement is typically the police or sheriff's academy for a local law enforcement agency.
 A Bachelor's degree is a step ahead on the academic side of these academies and for officer training pathways.
 CRJ majors can also pursue careers in research, advocacy, or law.